NC State Extension Publications

 Skip to Boron Toxicity

 Boron can be very toxic to tobacco seedlings, and only a tiny amount is needed for good growth.
-Slight overapplication causes temporary leaf deformation (Figure 4), while higher rates can result in severe and permanent seedling deformation (Figure 5).
+Slight overapplication causes temporary leaf deformation (Figure 5), whereas excessive application of boron can result in severe, permanent seedling deformation (Figure 6 and Figure 7).

-Use of Sol-u-bor or borax to supply boron is not advisable except in cases of confirmed deficiency.
-The danger of causing boron toxicity from overapplication of foliar boron is far greater than any potential growth benefit.
-A fertilizer with more than 0.01 percent boron should be used unless irrigation water contains more than 2 parts per million (ppm) boron.
-It is especially important to use fertilizer with boron if irrigation water has less than 0.5 ppm boron.
+Use of Solubor, borosol, or borax to supply boron is advisable only in cases of a confirmed deficiency.
+The danger of boron toxicity from overapplication of foliar boron is far greater than any potential growth benefit.
+A fertilizer with at least 0.01% boron should be used if the greenhouse source water contains less than 2 ppm boron.
+It is especially important to use fertilizer with boron if the source water has less than 0.5 ppm boron.
 All water-soluble fertilizers contain a statement of boron concentration on the label.
 Be aware that different brands or formulations of the same fertilizer can contain different amounts of boron.
-This is particularly true with 20-10-20.

 Recent Research